 I have the best information for students in my lab [BS].
-Of the 8 PhD students I have graduated from my lab, 5 got good postdoctoral positions, 1 went immediately to work for a government contractor, 1 retained an existing government research position and has now moved to a stronger position, 1 took time off to raise kids and now heads a national foundation.
-Of the 5 who took postdocs, 3 are recent and still in them, 1 now chairs a Psychology department, and 1 spent years teaching part-time while raising kids and is now in a tenure-line faculty position.
+Of the 9 PhD students I have graduated from my lab, 5 got good postdoctoral positions, 1 went immediately to work for a government contractor, 1 retained an existing government research position and has now moved to a stronger position, 1 took time off to raise kids and now heads a national foundation.
+Of the 5 who took postdocs, 2 are recent and still in them, 1 now chairs a Psychology department, 1 just got a faculty position, and 1 spent years teaching part-time while raising kids and is now in a tenure-line faculty position.